kammitama5/kammitama5.github.io/_posts/2017-6-10-Saturday-June-10th.md

   I wanted to know on the way home, if it was possible that the Earth had rings at some point.
 So my mentor told me about this hypothesis.

+## Found out

+- Two former JPL interns, and one SpaceX employee were all chosen to be astronauts!
+  How cool is that!?

+- I personally have no desire to be an astronaut, but I find the engineering of Space to be fascinating, of course.
+I watched "Hidden Figures" (finally), and it was trippy to understand a *lot* of what they were talking about in the movie.
+  It's really weird that a lot of the time, in a documentary on Space, when someone is searching for the word to say, I just say it, and then a second later, the person being interviewed will say it LOL.
+Too many rocket scientist friends?

+- Also watched documentaries on the Russian Kursk (Modern Marvels), the US Saturn V and Atlas V.
+  Really interesting!

+- Filled out a form geared towards individuals in the tech community.
+  That was fun!

+- Gearing up this week for a robot workshop and for our first Mathematics for CS Meetup.
+The Meetup will be informal (just four of us) but hopefully it will grow.